3.2 Assessment policy and procedures

 7. Except where specified to the contrary, a Postgraduate Taught Master’s dissertation or approved equivalent submission should not exceed 15,000 words.

 8. Faculties, in consultation with their External Examiners, are requires to establish marking standards appropriate to their discipline at subject level.

-11. Faculties are required to review assessment criteria and marking standards at regular intervals to ensure that they remain consistent with their aims and objectives, learning outcomes and external requirements.
+11. Departments are required to review assessment criteria and marking standards at regular intervals to ensure that they remain consistent with their aims and objectives, learning outcomes and external requirements.